anthonybaulo/stock-indicator-analysis/README.md

 	* SMA8/SMA13 Indicators: Single numerical value each
 * Pandas was used for data manipulation
 	* Joining stock prices and their relevant indicators
-	* Creating new columns based on the trading conditions for entering and exiting the hypothetical trade
+	* Creating new columns based on the given trading conditions
 	* Storage/retrieval from PostgreSQL DB

-* A pipeline script was built to automate the collection/processing of 200 stocks and their corresponding indicators
+* A pipeline script was built to automate the collection/processing/storage

 ## Trading Strategy Conditions
 * Fixed exit conditions